nhunguyen03/SQL-key-bussiness-questions/README.md

 ![image](https://github.com/user-attachments/assets/30f7ec43-5747-4d90-91a1-2e0d35dfe880)

+**Context 3**: After selecting the most effective traffic sources (in terms of revenue and quantity) to focus on (**Question 2, 3**), the next phase is to assess whether the website content is engaging enough or meets users' needs (**Question 4**).
+This will be measured through the **pageviews metric** of both purchasers and non-purchasers.
+If the pageviews of non-purchasers are lower than those of purchasers, it indicates that the website may need adjustments in terms of information or offer additional promotions to encourage customer conversion.

 ### Question 4: Average number of product pageviews by purchaser type (purchasers vs non-purchasers) in June, July 2017
 **SQL code**
 - Define **Purchaser**: customers have more than 1 transaction and product revenue is not null in July 2017.